 | Marions Lakes | Shallow entry; cooler water; long edges support supervision | Supervision required; stay within shore reach; observe discharge zones |

-| Creeks with gentle currents | Quiet margins; tides shift water clarity; edge zones suitable for beginners | Wear life jacket; stay hydrated; monitor for slippery banks |
+| Creeks with gentle currents | Quiet margins; tides shift water clarity; edge zones suitable for beginners | Wear life jacket; stay hydrated; watch out for slippery banks |

-| Ditches near famous fishery | Buoyant life; parr present toward deeper pools; vibrant activity along margins | Observe from shore; keep distance from traffic; pack light |
+| Ditches near famous fishery | Buoyant life; parr present towards deeper pools; vibrant activity along margins | Watch from the shore; keep a distance from the traffic; pack light. |

 Access Points and Parking for Lake Russell Swim Spots

-- Pier overlook access: long pier provides improved water entry; parking adjacent; distance to island shores manageable; crossing to wildlife island side yields memorable views; summer crowds make this a favorite spot for countless footprints along the shore; this view feels magical to them.
+- Pier overlook access: long pier provides improved water entry; parking adjacent; distance to island shores manageable; crossing to wildlife island side yields memorable views; summer crowds make this a favourite spot for countless footprints along the shore; this view feels magical to them.

 - Coves, sandy pockets: off-peak times keep crowd size lower; this site features coves with sandy shores; spring-fed channels maintain cool water; a perfect place for families with younger children; seen wildlife frequent the shallows; from older visitors to younger kids, everyone enjoys the safe shoreline.

-- Island option: a small island location with limited parking; access by a short bridge or launching ramp; parking capacity limited; this site sees countless visits during peak months; signage highlights permitted entry; makes for a truly serene setting; offshoot trails link to coves with postcard-like views.
+- Island option: a small island location with limited parking; access by a short bridge or launching ramp; parking capacity limited; this site sees countless visits during peak months; signage highlights permitted entry; makes for a truly serene setting; offshoot trails link to coves with postcard-perfect views.

-Safety Basics Before You Swim: Currents, Life Jackets, and Weather
+Safety Basics Before You Swim: Currents, Life Jackets and Weather

-Before entering, check current strength by scanning the shoreline; ask locals about moving rip currents, half remembered reports, recent activity.
+Before entering, check current strength by scanning the shoreline; ask locals about moving rip currents, half-remembered reports, recent activity.

-Monitor the forecast from a reliable source (источник); prefer clear skies, light wind, good visibility.
+Monitor the forecast from a reliable source; prefer clear skies, light wind, good visibility.

 Lets beginners take a controlled start at the beginning of the outing; choose an ideal shallow zone near a dock; this builds confidence.